flawil-beavers/Future-Engineers_2025/README.md

 **Mechanical Improvements**

-* Build a robot capable of steering tighter curves, enabling easier parallel parking.
+- Build a robot capable of steering tighter curves, enabling easier parallel parking.
-* Redesign the connection between the back and front steering axes to reduce slack.
+- Redesign the connection between the back and front steering axes to reduce slack.
-* Consider using fully 3D-printed parts for the steering assembly to further minimize play.
+- Consider using fully 3D-printed parts for the steering assembly to further minimize play.
-* Incorporate bearings to drive and steer the axles more smoothly.
+- Incorporate bearings to drive and steer the axles more smoothly.
-* Remake the custom metal steering rod to ensure proper alignment, so front and back axles steer equally.
+- Remake the custom metal steering rod to ensure proper alignment, so front and back axles steer equally.
 In our current version they aren't aligned properly.

 **Electronics & Sensors**

-* Use a more advanced gyro that integrates angular acceleration automatically.
+- Use a more advanced gyro that integrates angular acceleration automatically.
 E.g. [BNO085](https://www.adafruit.com/product/4754)
-* Develop a custom PCB for all electronics to simplify assembly; current components fit well but a PCB would streamline the setup and reduce errors due to dry solder joints
+- Develop a custom PCB for all electronics to simplify assembly; current components fit well but a PCB would streamline the setup and reduce errors due to dry solder joints
+- Include a BMU to monitor the battery voltage, alert the user when it needs replacing, and safely shut down the robot.
+Currently, we have to change the battery every hour to prevent deep discharge.

 **Software Improvements**

-* Increase the main loop speed, potentially switching to C++, to improve overall responsiveness.
+- Increase the main loop speed, potentially switching to C++, to improve overall responsiveness.
-* Adjust PD controllers to account for variable loop times, ensuring the derivative term reflects actual time intervals.
+- Adjust PD controllers to account for variable loop times, ensuring the derivative term reflects actual time intervals.
-* Improve color filtering to handle challenging lighting conditions, such as warm indoor light, outdoor reflections, or poorly lit pillars.
+- Improve color filtering to handle challenging lighting conditions, such as warm indoor light, outdoor reflections, or poorly lit pillars.
 This caused some problems while training in our cellar.

 <!-- $env:MERMAID_BIN="C:\Users\philk\AppData\Roaming\npm\mmdc.cmd"
 pandoc README.md -o README.pdf --pdf-engine=xelatex -V mainfont="Segoe UI Emoji" --filter pandoc-mermaid -->